sdroh1027/DiffusionVID/demo/README.md

         --visualize-path datasets/ILSVRC2015/Data/VID/snippets/val/ILSVRC2015_val_00003001.mp4 \
         --output-folder visualization [--output-video]
 ```
 This will generate visualization result using single frame baseline with ResNet-101 backbone.
-And the results, images with generated bboxes, are saved in folder `visualization`.
+And the results, images with generated bboxes, are saved in folder `visualizations`.

-Please note that:
-1) All you should know about has given above.

-## Misc

-Nothing more is needed?